 Seeing the desert as a dangerous mirage for urban development, Sims concludes with a question: can the land curse be as debilitating and rent-creating as a natural resources curse?

-Leslie Cohen is associate editor at the Cairo Review of Global Affairs.Read More
+Leslie Cohen is deputy senior editor at the Cairo Review of Global Affairs.Read More

 Subscribe to Our Newsletter